 Breath of the Wild’s opening hours really exemplify everything I both love, and disliked about this particular entry in the series.
 Granting you almost immediate freedom, Link awakes to a vague plot about defeating a malevolent force and saving Hyrule.
 You’re thrown into the wild with an intelligently crafted tutorial segment which slowly, and naturally introduces you to the games’ core mechanics.
 Significantly, the games’ introduction achieves this without feeling like a tutorial at all, freeing the player to explore from the moment the game begins while gradually introducing them to new facets of the gameplay, within a controlled and largely risk free environment.
 This immediate freedom is a fantastic and liberating feeling that really exemplifies the role of player agency in Breath of the Wild.

-After your introduction to various gameplay systems, the player finds themselves needing to leave the tutorial region.
-This is where the game truly opens up.
-Allowing you to for the first time, select your own path to progress through the games’ world.
-In the past Zelda games have been formulaic, forcing the player to approach each dungeon, town and ultimately, narrative beat in a very specific sequence.
+After an introduction to various gameplay systems, the player finds themselves leaving the the confines of the opening region, a smaller area of the game designed for the player to experiment and learn without risk.
+This is also where the game truly opens up, allowing you to for the first time in the series, select your own path to progress through the games’ world.
+In the past, while open world, Zelda titles have been relatively linear., forcing the player to approach each dungeon, town and ultimately, narrative beat in a very specific sequence.
 While there were some exceptions to this rule – such as the original Triforce quest in Wind Waker – players familiar with the series would generally know what to expect next, yet Breath of the Wild defies this expectation.

-This sense of discovery extends to the gameplay mechanics too, with the developers introducing various little nuances for players to stumble upon over time.
-For instance, most players won’t know that they can surf on the back of their shield when they first load up the game – this is certainly something that Breath of the Wild didn’t need to include – but it’s neat little extra that extends the players discovery beyond merely the aesthetic and functional.
+This sense of discovery extends to the gameplay mechanics too, with Breath of the Wild introducing various little nuances for players to stumble upon, over time.
+For instance, most players won’t know that they can surf on the back of their shield when they first load up the game – this is certainly something that the game didn’t need to include – but it’s neat little extra that extends the players discovery beyond merely the aesthetic and functional.
 This is also true for various other, small mechanics that come together to enhance the richness and interactivity of the world.

 Despite this praise, it does feel that all of this player agency comes at a cost.
 While Breath of the Wild is the most open world Zelda game to date, some crucial components that featured in previous games, are oddly absent here.
 For instance, the game doesn’t contextualise Links adventure very well, and players are given little narrative incentive for the adventure other than a tired plot that regards ridding the world of evil.

-In contrast, previous entries in the series have encouraged Link and the player to develop connections with various characters, so that when crisis did present itself, the player already felt connected with the world, and motivated to resolve the issues.
+In contrast, previous entries in the series have encouraged Link and the player to develop connections with various characters, so that when crisis does present itself, the player already feel connected with the world, and motivated to resolve the issues.
 Breath of the Wild meanwhile, is much harder to connect with.
 Princess Zelda speaks out to you and calls for your help, but there’s no depth to either Zelda, or your own character during the games’ early hours.
-No explicit, compelling justification for your connection to Zelda or Hyrule Ultimately, it feels as if the games’ narrative assumes the player will care because they are familiar with the Zelda games, who Zelda is, and why she needs saving.
+There’s no compelling justification for your connection to Zelda or Hyrule, and despite this, the simply assumes the player will care, seemingly hoping they’re familiar with the world and characters.

 As you progress, Breath of the Wild’s narrative does offer some encouragement, slowly unravelling the connection between Link, Zelda and their relationship to the present state of affairs.
 Most of this isn’t especially revolutionary story telling, but it’s enough to help build a stronger connection with the player, and Hyrule – more appropriately contextualising the adventure.
 Many of these story sequences feature voice acting – a first for the Zelda series – however these are an unfortunate blemish on the experience, with characters sounding dreary, disinterested and sometimes outright weird.

-Of course it wouldn’t be a Zelda game without some form of emphasis on defeating evil, and with that comes combat.
+Despite these narrative stumblings, gameplay is where Breath of the Wild tends to shine, and combat generally does the game justice, especially during the early hours.
 Breath of the Wilds’ combat mechanics continue the games’ theme of affording novel solutions, to previously traditional problems.
 Link and his enemies can incorporate various elements of the environment into the fight.
 Set fire to grass to burn enemies that pursue you, cut down trees and roll logs onto enemy camps, or kill them by igniting one of the conventionally placed explosive barrels.
 There’s more environmental interaction this time around, and these solutions can be fun to discover and incorporate into combat sequences.

 As a result, there’s very little calculated decision making required from the player.
 The process of figuring out which weapon is best suited to which enemy type often facilitated by other games, is very rarely encouraged in Breath of the Wild, and combat feel less rewarding as a result.
 Problematically, there’s also very little diversification between the dynamics of one fight, to the next as a result of the enemy attack patterns, across different types of AI.
 Moblins, and Lizardos are the games’ most common enemies, and you can approach each in a very similar way.
 You walk towards them, wait until they strike, then take your turn to strike them.
 Objectively, if you master the combat system then the best way to defeat an enemy in a head to head encounter is through a well timed series of parries, but there’s no meaningful differentiation between how these parries are performed, so again the best weapon is the one with the highest attack.

 There are some exceptions however.
 For instance some weapons might have a elemental trait, and these are incredibly effective when exploiting an elemental weakness.
-Similar is true for Link’s bow and arrow, which provides the combat system it’s most significant point of diverisification and allows you to exploit certain vulnerabilities that other weapons cannot reach.
-Flinging arrows is in itself, a satisfying mechanic, and can provdes a different avenue for approach from the typical sword and shield melee combat- it felt satisfiying learning where and when to use my arrows, and nailing a perfect headshot on an initimidating foe never became old.
-At times the lack of arrows can feel a little crippling however, these aren’t in infinite supply and yet dungeons and enemies will sometimes require these for progresssion.
+Similar is true for Link’s bow and arrow, which provides the combat system it’s most significant point of diversification and allows you to exploit certain vulnerabilities that other weapons cannot reach.
+Flinging arrows is in itself, a satisfying mechanic, and can provides a different avenue for approach from the typical sword and shield melee combat- it felt satisfying learning where and when to use my arrows, and nailing a perfect headshot on an intimidating foe never became old.
+At times the lack of arrows can feel a little crippling however, these aren’t in infinite supply and yet dungeons and enemies will sometimes seemingly require these for progression.

 The issues with the combat and overall lack of diversification of the me games melee weapons wouldn’t be so bothersome if it wasn’t for the weapon durability.
 In games like Dead Rising, durability is used to encourage the player to try out a varied array of different weapons and crucially the functionality of each weapon is genuinely varied, mechanically different in some way, and fun to experiment with.
 Unfortunately Zelda lacks that variety, having my weapon break only to pick up another that’s functionally very similar does not make the experience more varied, or indeed interesting.
 It feels like Breath of the Wild’s durability mechanics are intent on pushing you to try lots of different weapons, but the game just doesn’t sport the diversity that would make such a system interesting.